title.gif (2832 bytes)

 "Maya", Kathie, Val and "Lindy" (Nene gosling)

-We hope you enjoy the information on our site.
+I hope you enjoy the information on this site and find it helpful.

-Click on the links below to learn more about Soay Sheep and how to care for them.
+Click on the links below to learn more about their history and how to care for them.

 supersite.gif (3295 bytes)